In Generative AI We (Dis)Trust? Computational Analysis of Trust and Distrust in Reddit Discussions: Method

 \subsubsection{Trust and Distrust}

-We define the first task as a multi-label classification with the labels \textit{Trust}, \textit{Distrust}, \textit{Both}, and \textit{Neither}.
+We employed a multi-label classification framework with four labels in task 1: \textit{Trust}, \textit{Distrust}, \textit{Both}, and \textit{Neither}.
 Our annotated dataset was split into training, validation, and test sets using a 0.7:0.1:0.2 ratio, stratified by label to preserve class distribution.
-The splits contained $1,807$, $259$, and $517$ posts for train, validation, and test, respectively.
+The splits contained $1,558$, $223$, and $446$ posts for train, validation, and test, respectively.